asfu222/BA-AD-rs/README.md

 ```
 > baad download --help
-usage: baad download [-h] [--output OUTPUT] [--limit LIMIT] [--assets] [--tables] [--media] [-a]
+usage: baad download [-h] [--output OUTPUT] [--limit LIMIT] [--catalog CATALOG] [--assets] [--tables] [--media] [-a]

 options:
   -h, --help         show this help message and exit
   --output OUTPUT    output directory for the downloaded files (default: ./output)
   --limit LIMIT      set a limit the download limit (default: 5)
+  --catalog CATALOG  force change the catalog url (will skip apk download)
   --assets           download the assetbundles
   --tables           download the tablebundles
   --media            download the mediaresources
   -a, --all          download all game files
 ```

 You can pass `--update` to force update the game version.